heiglandreas/slidedeck/time_is_an_illusion/20170520-phpsrbija/07-mysql.md

 -- Select all entries where the UTC-time is later than 14:00 SELECT * FROM TABLE
 WHERE
-    extract(HOUR FROM zeit AT TIME ZONE zone AT TIME ZONE 'UTC')
+    extract(HOUR FROM time AT TIME ZONE zone AT TIME ZONE 'UTC')
     >= 14;
 ```